Hardly anything has been accomplished by one person.

-It’s okay to bring arguments into a conversation with someone and disagree, but to blatantly say that someone is not vegan enough for not liking Bernie?
+It’s okay to bring arguments into a conversation with someone and disagree, but to blatantly say that someone is not vegan enough for not being a Communist?
 That’s fucked up, man.

 Pigs are being slaughtered, cows are being raped and baby lambs are having their throats slit, but people are bullying someone for caring about fetuses.